A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology: Introduction

 \subsection{Outline}

 The rest of the article is organized as follows.
 Section \ref{Preliminaries} gives the necessary topological background to elaborate the notion of persistent homology.
 Section \ref{Problem Formulation and Main Results} formulates the exact problem and the main results of the article.
-Section \ref{Simulation studies} presents some applications of the proposed methodology.
+Section \ref{Quantitative evaluation} presents a measure of statistical significance of observed bars.
+Section \ref{Simulation studies} presents characterizations of the local structures, such as monotonicity, convexity, and modality, and provides some illustrative examples to implement the proposed methodology.
+Section \ref{Real data study} contains illustrations of the proposed methodology on two real data sets.
 Section \ref{Conclusion} consists of some concluding remarks.
-Finally, proofs of the main theoretical results are supplied in the appendix.
+Finally, the proof of the main theoretical result is supplied in the appendix in Section \ref{Appendix} along with some other numerical and theoretical results.